Yoghurtyam/MR-ML-Assessments/2. neural network/README.md

 # Build a neural network from scratch and use it for sentiment analysis

 ***Problem Brief:*** Build a simple feed forward neural network from the ground-up only using a few external libraries (given below).
-Then use it to predict what the rating (loosely referred to as sentiment) is for a given phone review (check dataset section).
+Then use it to predict what the rating is for a given phone review (rating is loosely referred to as sentiment).

 You may have previously used neural networks from **Pytorch** or **Tensorflow** in your projects, in this task you will be required to build a neural network from scratch using python.
 We're not evil so here are a few libraries you can *choose* to use: